top of page

 Then, in 2021, Hunter got back in touch with Plouché; he thought the time was right to suggest they expand on her reunion video to a full-fledged podcast or documentary.
 And that’s the future that emerged: a podcast series they named The Sisterhood of Radcliffe ’79, which features eight classmates and their inspiring stories that extend beyond and transcend the more than 40 years following their arrival on Harvard’s campus in 1975.

-Full circle, the net proceeds from the podcast series are now helping fund The Alzenia Project, the not-for-profit organization Plouché established in 2021.
-Its mission reflects Plouché’s vision: to be a valued resource with a goal of raising, targeting, and allocating funds to leverage the impact of non-profits committed to helping young women—particularly women of color—achieve personal and professional growth and satisfaction through mentoring, and inclusive and empowering opportunities for increased educational access and career readiness.
+Full circle, the proceeds from fundraising and the podcast series has helped fund The Alzenia Project, the not-for-profit organization Plouché established in 2021.
+Its mission reflects Plouché’s vision: to be a valued resource with a goal of raising awareness and funds that leverage the impact of non-profits committed to helping young women—particularly women of color—achieve personal and professional growth and satisfaction through mentoring, and inclusive and empowering opportunities for increased educational access and career readiness.

 the alzenia behind